Pick a date below to make a reservation. We are currently open only for pre-show service. Only available times and dates are shown.

-The History of our name
+The History of our Name

-Jerry Sr. was just starting out and business was slow so when a man approached him about doing a show there on Friday nights he thought he didn't have anything to lose and booked him for the following Friday.
+Jerry Sr. was just starting out and business was slow so when a man approached him about doing a fashion show there on Friday nights he thought he didn't have anything to lose and booked him for the following week without asking what kind of show it would be.
 The man arrived to get set up.
 His hair was piled up in a tall beehive and costume jewels glinted from his ears.
 In poured a bar full of 1967 Drag Queens with Bitch Sticks, Bouffants and Feather Boas.
-Jerry Sr. was surprised to find that the planner of the event had neglected to mention that his show was a transgender extravaganza and came with an audience hungry to see the routine.
-What was a bartender to do but surrender to the party and The Tin Angel became famous as Salt Lake’s main venue for Cross Dressing Cabaret.
-Eventually, the lease ran out, the party died down and The Tin Angel was torn down to make room for the present parking lot.
+Jerry Sr. was surprised to find that the planner of the event had neglected to mention that his show was a drag show extravaganza and came with an audience hungry to see the routine.
+What was a bartender to do?
+Surrender to the party and The Tin Angel became famous as Salt Lake’s main venue for Drag Queen Cabaret.
+Eventually, the lease ran out, the party died down and The Tin Angel was torn down to make room for parking.
 Jerry Sr. moved on to other projects.
 (Some Utahns may remember Jerry’s Brown Bag across the street from the old Tin Angel location).